-To protect La Mesa residents and visitors from the health hazards of secondhand tobacco smoke, the La Mesa City Council has amended its Smoking Ordinance.
-The provisions take effect on March 28, 2020 and limits exposure to secondhand smoke in public places and places of employment.
+To protect La Mesa residents and visitors from the health hazards of secondhand tobacco smoke, the La Mesa City Council amended its Smoking Ordinance.
+The provisions took effect on March 28, 2020, and limits exposure to secondhand smoke in public places and places of employment.
 View Amended Smoking Ordinance Brochure.

 What is “Smoke” or “Smoking”?

 Smoke or smoking means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, or pipe, or any other lighted or heated tobacco or plant product intended for inhalation whether natural or synthetic, in any manner or in any form.
 It includes the use of an electronic smoking device that creates an aerosol or vapor (commonly known as vaping), in any manner or in any form, or the use of any oral device for the purpose of circumventing the prohibition of smoking.

 Public place means any place, publicly or privately owned, which is open to the general public regardless of any fee or age requirement.
 Public place includes all City streets and sidewalks, outdoor worksites, and publicly or privately-owned indoor and outdoor areas that are open to the public.
 Such places include but are not limited to:

 - Hotel rooms